-Tinnitus is a sensorineural condition within your hearing pathway that triggers a sound that you hear, but has no external source.
+Tinnitus is a sensorineural condition within your hearing pathway that triggers a sound you hear, but has no external source.
 When your ear or auditory nerves are damaged, your brain sometimes compensates for the lack of sounds from the outside world by making its auditory system more active, producing these sounds.
-They can come in the form of ringing, whistling, clicking, chirping, humming, roaring, shrieking or hissing.
-In some people, tinnitus can switch between the types of sound.
+They can come in the form of ringing, whistling, clicking, chirping, humming, roaring, shrieking, or hissing.
+In some people, tinnitus can switch between these types of sound.

-The hissing, whistling, chirping, or other sounds may seem to come from one or both ears or even from inside the head.
+You might have tinnitus in one ear, or feel like the sound is coming from inside your head.
 Some people with tinnitus have the sensation that the sound is coming from a distance, even though it seems to have no source and is present in a variety of environments.
-Others have a form of tinnitus that produces a sound constantly, while some have it intermittently.
+Others have a form of tinnitus that produces a sound constantly, while some hear those sounds intermittently.
 It can be a steady sound or it may fluctuate.
-Whatever the case, tinnitus can be distracting and irritating and while, for some, it is only temporary, it may be a symptom of an underlying condition.
+Whatever the case, tinnitus can be distracting and irritating.
+More importantly, it may be a symptom of an underlying condition.

 What causes tinnitus (and hearing loss)?

-There is a wide range of causes of tinnitus, some of which only result in temporary sounds while others have a more permanent effect and may also cause hearing loss.
-Some causes of tinnitus include:
+Many things can cause tinnitus, some of which only result in temporary sounds while others have a more permanent effect.
+Like general hearing loss, tinnitus can be caused by:

 - Earwax buildup